ethanokamura/perfectline/src/content/cpp-101/if-statements.md

 ## Syntax:

 in C++, we use curly brackets to encase blocks of code as previously discussed.
-To write and if statement, we write "`if`" in lowercase, followed by a set of parenthesis to encase our condition that we are checking.
+To write an if statement, we write "`if`" in lowercase, followed by a set of parenthesis to encase the condition that we are checking.
 If the condition is met, the code in the curly brackets or block will be executed.

 ```cpp
 if (condition) {